-Machine Learning and Artificial Intelligence Trends in 2019 presents some interesting AI and ML trends for the current year.
-The most notable trend to follow is the real-world impact of ML technologies and tools as they begin to transform one business at a time “from chatbots and digital agents in CRM to virtual reality (VR)-powered shop-floor demos.”
-The future Ml technologies, which include DL, must demonstrate learning from limited training materials, and transfer learning between contexts, continuous learning, and adaptive capabilities to remain useful.
+The most notable application trend in the real world of ML technologies and tools is that they are beginning to transform one business at a time “from chatbots and digital agents in CRM to virtual reality (VR)-powered shop-floor demos.”
+The future ML technologies, which include DL, must demonstrate learning from limited training materials, and transfer learning between contexts, continuous learning, and adaptive capabilities to remain useful.

 Some of the primary trends that are moving deep learning into the future are: